alexeypt/ui-grid-edit-datepicker/README.md

   }
   ```

-  If you'd like to specify additional settings for [Bootstrap Datepicker](https://angular-ui.github.io/bootstrap/#/datepicker), you should declare object with settings in Grid scope and pass object's name in **datepicker-options** attribute like in the following example:
+  If you'd like to specify additional settings for [Bootstrap Datepicker](https://angular-ui.github.io/bootstrap/#/datepicker), you should declare object with settings in Grid scope and pass object's name in **datepicker-options** attribute like in the following example (it works only from Angular UI Grid 1.2 ):

   ```
     $scope.datepickerOptions = {